mikecokina/elisa/README.rst

         }
     ]

-:warning: make sure all your light curve values are normalized by highest value from whole set of
+:warning: make sure all your light curve values are normalized using the highest value from whole set of
           curves supplied to algorithm